greg-raven/grus/_posts/2013-09-11-no-stem-crisis.md

 Please look into this situation.
 Highly-trained American workers deserve to be fairly treated and not be shunted off by companies who want to hire less-expensive foreign workers.

-Phone me if you would like to talk about this
+Phone me if you would like to talk about this.

 {% include signature.html %}